-All forms to be completed prior to the trip must have an appropriate data processing notice on them.
-Personal data must be kept safe and never left unattended and the trip leader must make sure that any third parties who will be in receipt of data share their privacy notices with them.
-Personal data must not be sent to third parties, unless parents have given permission for this in writing via the appropriate format.
+Personal data must be kept safe and never left unattended and the trip leader must make sure that any third parties who are given personal data do the same.
 Any personal data taken on the trip must be destroyed securely afterwards, unless an event requires it to be kept such as an accident.
 Third parties should be reminded to destroy any data passed on to them, after the trip.
-The loss or theft of any data while on the trip must be reported to the data protection coordinator back at school, as soon as possible.
+The loss or theft of any data while on the trip must be reported to the Data Protection Coordinator back at school, immediately.